New iptables Gotchas - SNAT VS MASQUERADE

 NOTE: Don’t have to do DNAT for incoming packets within the

-table if we turn on ip forwarding in the kernel byecho 1 | sudo tee /proc/sys/net/ipv4/ip_forward
+PREROUTINGchain in thenattable if we turn on ip forwarding in the kernel byecho 1 | sudo tee /proc/sys/net/ipv4/ip_forwardso as to forward packets between interfaces, cool!

 BTW: DO NOT use

-, it won’t work, why?
+sudo echo 1 >to make changes toprocfs, it won’t work, why?
 RTFM ;-D

 Security Group Implementation in CloudStack / CloudPlatform